sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    L_x = L_r + 20 log10(V_x)

-if the reference rms voltage in the datasheet is not 1 but some other value :math:`V_r`, :math:`L_x` can be calculated as:
+if the reference RMS voltage in the datasheet is not 1 but some other value :math:`V_r`, :math:`L_x` can be calculated as:

 .. math::

    L_x = L_r + 20 log10(V_x/V_r)

-Finally, set the ``MaxLevel`` for the phone you're calibrating to math:`L_x`.
+Finally, set the ``MaxLevel`` for the phone you're calibrating to :math:`L_x`.
 As for the SPL meter calibration you do not actually need to play the sinusoid at the ``MaxLevel`` (and it may be better not to do so because you may get distortions at very high levels).
 Instead, you could for example play it at a level equal to ``MaxLevel`` - 20.
 You would then add back the 20 dBs in the equation to